 Due to heavy erosion, 715 Trail has recently been rerouted.
 At the top, look for a discernible singletrack branch that descends to the right from the main trail.
 It is not immediately obvious.
 If you find yourself slipping and sliding down a deeply-eroded, gravelly gully, you've likely missed the turn.
 The new trail 715 is a pristine bit of singletrack that meanders down until it links up with another trail.
 Continue to follow the route downwards towards Limbaugh Canyon.
 At the bottom, the trail suddenly open up into a broad canyon dotted with meadows, aspens, wild flowers, and small trees.
 This is Limbaugh Canyon.

 The remainder of the route is generally down hill and follows a pleasant creek.
 In the springtime, the trail crosses the creek multiple times.
 Others have left improvised bridges, so crossing is only slightly challenging when the waters are high.
 Near the end of the canyon, the trail rounds a corner that offers a stunning view of PL, Spruce Mountain, and Greenland Open Space.

-- that leads back towards nearby Monument Preserve.
+The final challenge is choosing one of several unmarked options to return to PL and the TH.
+Approximately 200yds after the overlook, another trail climbs up to the south.
+This is a lightly-used MTB route - Limbaugh Canyon Trail - that leads back towards nearby Monument Preserve.
 After this forks, the trail will gradually broaden into what must have been an old access road, though now impassible and eroded.
 On the left (north), you'll encounter multiple trails that clearly descend towards PL.
 I prefer one that is approximately 200 yds after the MTB split.
 Follow the trail downward to another small TH at the edge of a quirky neighborhood.
 Navigate back to the TH by whatever roads you choose.